• Home

 11. Swim the English Channel

-Ok, you probably aren’t seriously considering this one, but it’s fun to think about!
+You’re probably not seriously considering this one.
+But it’s fun to know it’s possible.

-You will need to book a swim window (usually a span of several days in a warmer month) and wait for good weather to ensure a safer swim.
+You’ll need to book a swim window (typically several days in a warmer month) and wait for safe weather.

-Swimmers usually start near Shakespeare’s Cliff between Folkestone and Dover, and end at or near Cap Gris Nez, between Boulogne and Calais in France.
+Swimmers usually start near Shakespeare’s Cliff between Folkestone and Dover, finishing at or near Cap Gris Nez between Boulogne and Calais.

-At its shortest point, the channel is only about 21 miles (32 kilometers) long; however, most swims are longer because currents often pull the swimmers out of their desired tract.
+The shortest crossing is around 21 miles (32 km), but most swims are longer because currents pull swimmers off course.

 How long does it take to swim the English Channel?